avivmag/Coroutines/README.md

 ### Running simulation

-A detailed description can be found in the assignment desciption file attached.
+A detailed description can be found in the assignment description file attached.

 ## Built With